Jbleezy/BO1-Reimagined/README.md

 * Now deals damage on impact

 #### QED
+* 100% chance of fling effect when thrown near Cosmonaut or zombie
+* 100% chance of reviving player when thrown near downed player
 * 100% chance of giving perk when thrown near a perk machine that is powered on
 * 100% chance of opening a door when thrown near a door
-* 100% chance of upgrading current weapon when thrown near Pack-a-Punch machine
+* 100% chance of upgrading player's weapon when thrown near Pack-a-Punch machine
-* 100% chance of reviving player when thrown near downed player
-* 100% chance of fling effect when thrown near Cosmonaut
 * 100% chance of hacking an exacavtor when thrown near the panel
-* 100% chance of random weapon powerup if thrown near a wall weapon
 * 100% chance of random powerup when throw near a powerup
+* Guaranteed results order: fling effect (if near Cosmonaut), revive players, give nearest perk, open nearest door, upgrade weapon, stop excavator, random powerup, fling effect (if near any zombie)
 * If thrown outside the map, the player who threw the QED gets teleported to a random location on the map
 * Free perk now only gives the perk to the player who threw the QED
 * Revive player effect now only revives players near where the QED was thrown
 * Random weapon powerup now gives player max ammo on a weapon if they already have the weapon
-* Removed red powerup spawn effect
+* Removed red powerup effect
-* Removed unupgrade current weapon effect
+* Removed unupgrade weapon effect
-* All other effects have a 25% chance of being put on the selected list
+* All other effects and random powerup effect have a chance of spawning when none of the forced effects are activated
 * Starburst weapon effect no longer has any explosive weapons

 ## Wallbuys